NLnetLabs/unbound/README-Travis.md

     - ANDROID_API=23
 ```

-The `setenv_android.sh` script specifies the tools in a `case` statement like the following.
+The `contrib/android/setenv_android.sh` script specifies the tools in a `case` statement like the following.
 There is a case for each of the architectures armv7a, aarch64, x86 and x86_64.

 ```
 armv8a|aarch64|arm64|arm64-v8a)